Brianland

 2:05:53 – Avanti: “Is someone gonna come by looking for you?”

-2:06:18 – Bob in his car at the crossroads trying to catch up to Lockjaw’s car with Willa in it – asks Mexican fruit stand guys what they saw – speaks Spanish and gives the natural whistle that people of that culture understand & use.
+2:06:18 – Bob arrives at a desolate crossroads trying to catch up to Lockjaw’s car with Willa in it – asks Mexican fruit stand guys what they saw – speaks Spanish and gives the natural whistle that people of that culture understand & use.

 Hilarious sound of the crappy Nissan ‘speeding’ away. 🙂